chenju2k6/chenju2k6.github.io/_posts/2019-07-16-goroutine.markdown

 ## Scheduler Init

-The scheduler init function is defined in `schedinit()`, the code that is related to Enclave is defined in
+The scheduler init function is defined in `schedinit()`.
+The below code pieces are related to sgx. `allocm()` allocates a machine thread and `newproc` inits a user-thread.

 ```go
 if isEnclave {